Philippines

 Certain VAT provisions have been amended by the EOPT Act.
 Salient provisions are the following:

-• Classification of VAT refund claims into low-risk, medium-risk, and high-risk based on the amount of VAT refund claim, tax compliance history and frequency of filing, among others.
-Medium-risk and high-risk claims shall be subject to audit or other verification processes of the BIR.
+• Classification of VAT refund claims into low-risk, medium-risk, and high-risk based on the amount of VAT refund claim, tax compliance history, and frequency of filing, among others.
+Medium-risk and high-risk claims shall be subject to audit or other verification processes of the Bureau of Internal Revenue (BIR).

 • Invoicing requirements: